 Under the terms of the October 2020 Convertible Note Agreement, if the Remainder Options are not approved by AU1's shareholders at the AGM, the Company is also required to pay Peters Investments an amount equal to the Black-Scholes valuation amount (as defined) of the Remainder Options (valued as at the time of the AGM), within 5 business days of the AGM date.
-For the purposes of the Report, we have estimated the amount repayable on this basis to be \$89,475 at the date of the Report.
+For the purposes of the Report, we have estimated the amount repayable on this basis to be approximately \$89,475.